Modeled roughly on the three-guitar, three-part

 album, "Livin' On the Fault Line" (1977), but for all

-intents and purposes Michael McDonald had taken over the lead vocal chair,
+Michael McDonald had taken over the lead vocal chair,

 launching a second golden era of hits for The Doobie Brothers.

-"What A Fool Believes," a song McDonald wrote with Kenny
+"What A Fool Believes," a song McDonald wrote with

-Loggins, gave the band its second #1 hit.
+Kenny Loggins, gave the band its second #1 hit.
 It was included on

 "Minute By Minute" (1979), whose title tune "Minute By